 Originally sold in drug stores to increase circulation for issues like diabetes and arthritis, these days compression gear has undergone a revolution and I’m in love.

 This is largely due to the low number of scientific studies…BUT that’s changing and part of why I want to talk about it again today!!

 Let’s break that down in plain English:

 - While increased blood flow ensures that the muscles are receiving a constant supply of oxygen, which is required to sustain performance or enhance recovery.

 Skeptics believe compression gear falls into the placebo effect category.
 But still, even if the benefits turn out to be all in our heads, I’ve yet to meet an athlete who wouldn’t embrace any kind of confidence-booster.

-It seems some of the hype about running faster or farther might just be true when you look at the LONG term impact of using compression, rather than the impact on a single run.
+It seems some of the hype about running faster or farther might just be true when you look at the LONG term impact of using compression gear, rather than the impact on a single run.

-A new study provides scientific evidence to support the idea that your compression socks are not just fashionable, they’re also functional.
-The study, published in the February issue of the Journal of Strength and Conditioning Research, found that wearing compression socks for 48 hours after running a marathon improved performance on a treadmill test two weeks later.
+Which is exactly what a brand new study in the Journal of Strength and Conditioning found that wearing compression socks for 48 hours after running a marathon improved performance on a treadmill test two weeks later.

 - increases venous return